4ms/stm32mp2-baremetal/README.md

 ## Copying the baremetal application to an SD Card:

-Using the stock SD Card from ST, you first need to format partition 11 as FATFS (it's in ext4 by default).
+Using the stock SD card from ST, you first need to format partition 11 as FATFS (it's in ext4 by default).
 Doing so is OS-specific.

-*With a Linux host, you could leave partition 11 as ext4, and change the `fatload` command below to ext4load, but FAT is easier for Mac and Windows to use, so we'll go with that.*
+*Note: If you are using a Linux host, you could leave partition 11 as ext4, and change the `fatload` command below to ext4load, but FAT is easier for Mac and Windows to use, so we'll be using that in this tutorial.*

 Then, copy the `main.uimg` file onto the SD Card partition 11 using your OS (not dd).